mvquinta/weatherapp/README.md

 Feel that it deserves a better CCS work with better positioning and some animations.

 For a potentially v2 version, that will definitely be one of the mais objectives

+//
+This was my take for the project of [The Odin Project](www.theodinproject.com)